 ASAP is also certified for Oracle RAC to protect against database server failures.
 The ASAP Control Server monitors the connection to the Oracle Database and maintains database connectivity in the event of an Oracle RAC database node failover.

 In addition to these considerations, ASAP provides the following availability recommendations:

-- Using ASAP Distributed Architecture to Insure NEP Availability

-- Configuring a Cold Standby ASAP Server

-- Configuring ASAP Clusters
+- Configuring a Cold Standby ASAP Server - Configuring ASAP Clusters